VSkin

 Can I view someone's CS2 showcase without installing anything?

 Yes.
-Viewing a public showcase on vskin.gg requires nothing installed and no API key.
-Only the owner uses the open-source extension to publish their own inventory; visitors simply browse the catalog and explore traders and skins freely in their browser, with no Steam login needed just to look.
+Viewing a public showcase on vskin.gg requires nothing installed, no API key, and no Steam sign-in just to look.
+Only the owner uses the open-source extension to publish and sync their own inventory.

 How can a showcase display trade-locked skins that Steam hides?